gabepublic/python-examples/README.md

 This module provides access to some objects used or maintained by the interpreter and to functions that interact strongly with the interpreter.
 ```

+- Use a tool such as Sphinx (http://www.sphinx-doc.org) to convert the
+  docstrings into API documentation for the package.

 ## EXAMPLES - fundamental
 NOTE: run the examples from the root folder: